bitsongofficial/delegation-program/README.md

 ## Prerequisites

 - Basic information is set on chain: Contact information (website, twitter, telegram, etc.), details, avatar/logo.
+- No delegation without application.
+To receive the uptime or self stake delegation validators will also need to apply.

 ## Rules

 - Maximum commission is 10%.
 - A validator must be live on mainnet for at least 1 month (active or inactive).
 - Governance participation score of 90% or higher. **SCORE:** Validator voted / total proposals during validator in active set.
 0/0 is considered as 100%.
+Proposals before #11 will not be taken into account.
 - 1 soft slash is allowed during 1 epoch, when the 2nd soft slash happens the validator will lose their BitSong Delegation and can't submit for a delegation next epoch.
 - When a validator suffers from a hard slash the validator will lose their BitSong Delegation and can't submit for a delegation for at least 6 month (duration decided by the BitSong Delegation DAO).
 - The Delegation DAO reserves the right to completely exclude validators from the program if valid evidence of harmful behaviour is presented.